-(2) A petition made by the Commission under subsection (1) shall not be presented except with leave of the High Court.

-(3) In any case where a petition is made by the Commission to the High Court for the winding up of a licensee or self-regulatory organisation-

-- (a) the licensee or self-regulatory organisation shall remain in suspension and shall not carry on business during the pendency of the petition unless it is authorised to do so by the High Court and except in accordance with conditions, if any, as may be specified by the High Court; - (b) the High Court, may permit the licensee or the self-regulatory organisation to resume business either unconditionally or subject to such conditions as the High Court may consider necessary in the public interest of the clients, investors and other creditors of the licensee or self-regulatory organisation if after such inquiry as it may consider necessary, it is of the opinion, that the licensee or self-regulatory organisation-

-- (i) is not insolvent; - (ii) is able to meet the requirements for licensing under this Act; and - (iii) its continuation in business is not likely to involve a loss to its clients, investors or members; and - (c) if the conditions of paragraph (b) are not fulfilled, the High Court may order that the registrant or self-regulatory organisation be wound up.
+- (2) A petition made by the Commission under subsection (1) shall not be presented except with leave of the High Court. - (3) In any case where a petition is made by the Commission to the High Court for the winding up of a licensee or self-regulatory organisation- - (a) the licensee or self-regulatory organisation shall remain in suspension and shall not carry on business during the pendency of the petition unless it is authorised to do so by the High Court and except in accordance with conditions, if any, as may be specified by the High Court; - (b) the High Court, may permit the licensee or the self-regulatory organisation to resume business either unconditionally or subject to such conditions as the High Court may consider necessary in the public interest of the clients, investors and other creditors of the licensee or self-regulatory organisation if after such inquiry as it may consider necessary, it is of the opinion, that the licensee or self-regulatory organisation- - (i) is not insolvent; - (ii) is able to meet the requirements for licensing under this Act; and - (iii) its continuation in business is not likely to involve a loss to its clients, investors or members; and

-(4) Notwithstanding the provisions of any other law, where an order of the High Court is made, for the winding up of any licensee or self-regulatory organisation or for the appointment of a receiver or receiver-manager, whether in pursuance of any petition made under this section or otherwise, such person as may be nominated by the Commission may be appointed as liquidator, receiver or receiver-manager, as the case may be.

-(5) No licensee or self-regulatory organisation shall pass a resolution for a voluntary winding up or commence a voluntary winding up without first obtaining written approval of the Commission, upon an application in writing accompanied by such documents and information as may be required by the Commission.

-(6) The Commission shall not grant the approval referred to in sub-section (5), unless it is satisfied that-

-- (a) the voluntary winding up will be affected in a manner that would not pose undue risks to customers, investors or members of the licensee or self-regulatory organisation; or - (b) adversely affect public confidence in the securities industry in the Currency Union, and such approval may be subject to such terms and conditions as the Commission determines.
+- (c) if the conditions of paragraph (b) are not fulfilled, the High Court may order that the registrant or self-regulatory organisation be wound up. - (4) Notwithstanding the provisions of any other law, where an order of the High Court is made, for the winding up of any licensee or self-regulatory organisation or for the appointment of a receiver or receiver-manager, whether in pursuance of any petition made under this section or otherwise, such person as may be nominated by the Commission may be appointed as liquidator, receiver or receiver-manager, as the case may be. - (5) No licensee or self-regulatory organisation shall pass a resolution for a voluntary winding up or commence a voluntary winding up without first obtaining written approval of the Commission, upon an application in writing accompanied by such documents and information as may be required by the Commission. - (6) The Commission shall not grant the approval referred to in subsection (5), unless it is satisfied that- - (a) the voluntary winding up will be affected in a manner that would not pose undue risks to customers, investors or members of the licensee or self-regulatory organisation; or - (b) adversely affect public confidence in the securities industry in the Currency Union, and such approval may be subject to such terms and conditions as the Commission determines.

-(7) Where the Commission intends to apply to the High Court to appoint a liquidator in respect of the property of a financial institution that is licenced by the Eastern Caribbean Central Bank, the Commission shall, before making the application, consult with the Eastern Caribbean Central Bank with regard to the proposed application.

-(8) The provisions of the Companies Act relating to a liquidator shall apply to a liquidator appointed under this section.
+- (7) Where the Commission intends to apply to the High Court to appoint a liquidator in respect of the property of a financial institution that is licenced by the Eastern Caribbean Central Bank, the Commission shall, before making the application, consult with the Eastern Caribbean Central Bank with regard to the proposed application. - (8) The provisions of the Companies Act relating to a liquidator shall apply to a liquidator appointed under this section. - 165.
+Where the person in possession of any document required to be produced under the security laws claims a lien on the document-

-165. Lien.
+Lien.